-- Our school takes steps as outlined in this and other relevant policies to ensure processes are in place for staff that promote continuous vigilance, maintain an environment that deters and prevents abuse and challenges inappropriate behaviour. - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff behaviour policy, staff code of conduct and acceptable use policy. - Staff will be made aware of the school behaviour management and physical intervention policies.
+- Our school takes steps as outlined in this and other relevant policies to ensure processes are in place for staff that promote continuous vigilance, maintain an environment that deters and prevents abuse and challenges inappropriate behaviour. - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school code of conduct. - The DSL will ensure that all staff and volunteers (including contractors) have read our Child Protection Policy and are aware of the school expectations regarding safe and professional practice via the staff code of conduct and 'Acceptable Use' Policy (AUP). - Staff will be made aware of the school 'Behaviour' Policy.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
-Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff code of conduct, mobile and smart technology and acceptable use policy.
+Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures and national guidance.
+Physical intervention must be reported to the DSL immediately and the appropriate paperwork completed.

-7.3 Supervision and support
+• All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff code of conduct policy and Acceptable Use Policies.

-• The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare.
+7.3 Supervision and Support

-- The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2021. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - All staff are supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
-Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly.
+- The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - o All staff are supported by the DSL in their safeguarding role - o All members of staff have regular reviews of their own practice to ensure they improve over time - Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+Staff can also approach organisations such as their trade union, the Education Support Partnership or other similar organisations directly.

-8 Safer Recruitment and Allegations Against Staff
+8 Safer Recruitment and Allegations

-8.1 Safer recruitment and safeguarding checks
+8.1 Safer Recruitment and Safeguarding Checks